Territorial Domain

 Institutional Seat

-The Institutional Seat comprises designated land and built form that establish the architectural and territorial center of the Domain.
+The Institutional Seat establishes the architectural and territorial anchor of the Domain.

-• The Seat anchors territorial coherence and establishes the architectural center from which the Domain is ordered.
+• The Seat anchors territorial coherence and fixes the architectural order from which the Domain is structured.

-• It preserves continuity across generations and remains protected from fragmentation or speculative disposition.
+• It preserves continuity and remains protected from fragmentation or speculative transfer.

 The Institutional Seat establishes permanence.